West Cornwall · TR26 · Cornwall Council West

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Carbis Bay, that work is shaped by the place itself — Carbis Bay is the residential coastal suburb of St Ives, climbing up the cliffs above one of the calmest beaches on the north coast and built largely between 1900 and 1970, with a building stock that leans toward Edwardian and 1930s detached villas and post-war bungalows.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+In Carbis Bay, that work is shaped by the place itself — Carbis Bay is the residential coastal suburb of St Ives, climbing up the cliffs above one of the calmest beaches on the north coast and built largely between 1900 and 1970, with a building stock that leans toward Edwardian and 1930s detached villas and modern coastal architect-designed homes.

 - Cornwall AONB